 Environmental + economic benefits

 Mroz and his colleagues at The Right Place think the park makes sense for several reasons.

 “Number 1 – the environment,” says Mroz.
 “We’re a region surrounded by lakes and in the heart of the Great Lakes watershed.
 It doesn’t make sense to continue to pile up our garbage for future generations.
 Second, economic growth.
 There is tremendous business opportunity in sustainable manufacturing and for communities looking for new uses for municipal waste streams.
 And finally, if this works, it will put us on the map of sustainable regions.”

 Kent Count DPW agrees and envisions everyone from university researchers, green retailers and artists-in-residence setting up shop to take advantage of the data collection, business start-up and reclamation opportunities.

-So far, stakeholders have generated interest from about two dozen potential tenants and are vetting their capabilities.
-As they do, they are listening closely to the needs of the community and remain optimistic about their ultimate success.
+As the project edges ever closer to fruition, stakeholders are listening closely to the needs of the community and remain optimistic about their ultimate success.
 After all, there’s a lot at stake.

 “We can no longer perpetuate the act of burying millions of cubic yards of trash.
 Our children and our region deserve something better,” contends Kent County DPW Director, Darwin Baas.
 “We’ve matured as a community.
 We have the resourcefulness to lead this change across the country.
 Our hope is to transform what was destined to be landfill into a community resource that will help West Michigan become a leader in reclaiming, recycling, repurposing, reducing and reimagining waste.”